 4) There are some things even they cannot do.

 These three men were godly.
 There are some things even a righteous person cannot do.
-Noah couldn’t stop the judgment on God on Judah.
-Job couldn’t stop the judgment on God on Judah.
-Daniel couldn’t stop the judgment on God on Judah.
+Noah couldn’t stop the judgment on God.
+Job couldn’t stop the judgment on God.
+Daniel couldn’t stop the judgment on God.

 The three of them together couldn’t stop it, even with the most eloquent prayers.
-In fact, they could not even stop God’s judgment on their own kids (14:16, 18, 20).
+In fact, they could not even stop God’s judgment on their own kids (Ezekiel 14:16, 18, 20).
+Ezekiel could not either.
 That is scary.
 We will all one day stand before God on our own.
 Jesus could do what none of the most righteous people on the planet could ever do.